 Do you have a process when you begin a painting?

 Of course, every artist would say that sometimes it begins spontaneously.
 You see something that gives you an idea for a piece.
 I’m trying to incorporate that kind of spontaneity into my work, but it’s figurative, so it has to be planned.
 The composition can then become the work in progress.
 You start with something and you add and you change.
 I don’t have a detailed image when I start.
 I just start working.
 If you see an old wall with paint peeling off the wall, and you see images in it – that’s what I like.
 If I start with a loaded brush, and I put paint thinly on the canvas and some images appear, sometimes I work with it.
 Not wholly, but partly.

 What was a really formative experience for you as an artist?

 My parents were an influence.
 They loved art, and they took me to art exhibitions when I was young.
 My oldest brother, Fred, also took me to conceptual shows.
 Comics played a big role.
 My brothers were raised in America, and then they moved to Iceland.
 They brought Mad magazine and The Fabulous Freak Brothers and some underground comics.
 I was doing comics first, drawing these cartoon figures.
+Here you can find family cabin rentals in big bear for 2021.
 That’s what led me toward painting.
 They were a great influence.
 I would be doing comics if I wasn’t painting.
 I love them both equally, but I know if I split my energy I would do both half-assedly.
 At times I have felt really torn.
 I have thought, “Why paint?
 It’s really crazy.”
 Making comics is fun.
 But painting gives me a lot, and I think what draws me back is the challenge of it.

 Earlier you said that Odd Nerdstrom was your maestro.
 What are the three most important lessons that you learned working for another artist?